thmstein/simple-track/README.md

 		  If the storm was created by splitting from a parent, life will be the life of the parent when this storm was created and will increment thereafer.
 * dx,dy:       the velocity of this storm at this timestep as determined from pattern correlation
-* meanv:    the average TB of the object
+* meanv:    the average of the variable of interest for the object
-* extreme:  the minimum TB of the object
+* extreme:  the minimum value of the variable of interest for the object
 * accreted: the storm ids that merged with this one at this timestep
 * parent:   if this storm split from another storm at this timestep this is the id of the parent storm
 * child:    the ids of storms that split off this storm at this timestep.